 After passing an open stretch past the starting line, the course went under a large bridge.
 There were no spectators under the bridge.
 The person running next to me pointed to the edge of the road and said “look at the pee-ers.”
 I looked and saw the edge of the wall under the bridge lined with men letting it loose on the walls.
 It was like the cover of the Who’s Next album on a large scale.
 Click on the link to see a photo if you are unfamiliar with the famous album cover.

-I did not blink and left the rank of the runners and joined the peeing.
+I did not blink and left the rank of the runners and soon I was peeing the Chicago Marathon.
 It is not something I was proud of, but at least I had company.
-This is the beauty of running Chicago Marathon.
+This is the beauty of running the Chicago Marathon.
 With 40,000 other runners you will always have company.
 If you are feeling like you have to pee, there will likely be hundreds of others feeling the same way.
 If you can’t take it anymore and need to walk, there will be someone right next to you walking.
 Misery and people peeing love company.

 I had hoped to run a sub four hour race.
 I quickly locked on to the four hour pace group.
 Three runners carried little signs that read “4 hour.”
 All I had to do was follow these people, and I was fine.
 This was easier said than done as the crowd was tight.

 The crowds were absolutely electric and amazing.
 I have never run a race where so many people cheered on the sideline.
-I ran cross-country in high school and the only people that cheered at these races were other runners from our team, our coaches, and parents and occasionally a friend.
+I ran cross-country in high school and the only people that cheered at these races were other runners from our team, our coaches, and parents and an occasional friend.